FaizSham/Build-Your-Own-API-For-A-Blog/README.md

-Made a Blog API project using NodeJS, Express.js, and Axios.
+Made a Blog API project using Express.js, Axios, and EJS.